Blog

 Stoptober logo

+It’s Stoptober this month, the innovative campaign to encourage the nation’s 8 million smokers to give up by signing up to the 28 day challenge.
 There are more than 4,000 chemicals in one cigarette including poisons, carcinogens and heavy toxic metals, which increase your risk of heart disease, lung disease and other conditions.
 While many people know about the risk of cancer from smoking, very few people think about the damage that smoking causes in the veins.
+The harmful chemicals in cigarettes have a major effect on all of the blood vessels in the body, which increases a person’s risk for venous disease.
+The following are processes that occur in the body of a smoker:

 • Chemicals thicken blood and reduce oxygen, which slows blood flow